-Coinsurance is the amount you pay (calculated as a percentage of the Allowed Amount or the Recognized Amount when applicable) each time you receive certain Covered Health Care Services after you meet the Annual Deductible.
+Coinsurance is the amount you pay (calculated as a percentage of the Allowed Amount or the Recognized Amount when applicable) each time you receive certain Covered Health Care Services.

 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.